A total of 18 museums and art venues, more than 40 galleries, six universities and numerous cultural institutions: meet the Kunstareal (Art District)!

 Become curious?
 Discover the museums and special features of the Kunstareal with an official guide of the city of Munich.

 The City of Munich is also affected by the nationwide tightened measures to contain the coronavirus.
-All important information about the coronavirus and your stay in Munich can be found here.
+Hotels and accommodation facilities are expected to be open again for tourist overnight stays from 21 May.
+All other important information about the coronavirus and your stay in Munich can be found here.